 Get kids moving with a scooter board and some chalk.

 There are so many outdoor learning activities you can do with these vocabulary vases.

-Did you know you can make paint using natural materials, like rocks?
-You can with this rock paint activity – best done outside.
+Did you know you can make paint using natural materials?
+You can with this nature paint activity.

 Kids use the nature surrounding them to create these pieces of art.
 A small amount of clay, paint and lots of creativity is all you need.

-During the winter months, you can incorporate the snow into your outdoor education program.
+During the winter months, you can mix the snow into your outdoor education program.
 It is a wonderful sensory experience for kids to paint in the snow.
 It’s beautiful too!

 Mix a bit of science and art with this exploding paint bombs activity.

 How cute are these?
 This is a perfect outdoor education activity because kids use items they find in nature to create art.